xiaofengli/ValleySports/Readme.md

-1. To build it, try `npm run build`
+1. To build it, in local try `sudo npm run build`, in deployment server `npm run build`
-2. To run it, try `sudo npm start`
+2. To run it, try `sudo npm start`, in deployment server `nohup npm start`
-3. For server side deployment, `sudo nohup npm start`